linux-surface/linux-surface/README.md

 * If you are getting stuck at boot when loading the ramdisk, you need to install the Processor Microcode Firmware for Intel CPUs (usually found under Additional Drivers in Software and Updates).
 * If you are having issues with the position of the cursor matching the pen/stylus, you'll need to update your libwacom as mentioned here: https://github.com/jakeday/linux-surface/issues/46
+* If you are on a SP4 and have trouble with the type cover re-attaching, add this udev rule:
+ACTION=="add", SUBSYSTEM=="usb", ATTR{product}=="Surface Type Cover", RUN+="/sbin/modprobe -r i2c_hid && /sbin/modprobe i2c_hid"

 ### Donations Appreciated!